hristokoev/portfolio/src/projects/lollipop-movers.md

 ### Further Development

-For now though, it's a work in progress.
-Currently I'm developing the admin panel for easier management of the requests.
+~~For now though, it's a work in progress.
+Currently I'm developing the admin panel for easier management of the requests.~~

-Seeing the power of NextJS, next thing on the list is to migrate the website to NextJS.
+~~Seeing the power of NextJS, next thing on the list is to migrate the website to NextJS.~~

+October 2023: The client reached out to me and asked me to integrate the form with [Privyr](https://www.privyr.com/).
+This means that I need to handle API requests.
+I was planning to move everything to NextJS, however, now I believe that to be an overkill.
+For this static website, I'll be using Astro instead.

+Astro is fun. 🎉